omnideconv/immunedeconv/README.md

 ## Credits

 This package was originally developed by [Gregor Sturm](https://github.com/grst) in 2018 at [Pieris Pharmaceuticals GmbH](https://www.pieris.com/) in collaboration with [Markus List](https://biomedical-big-data.de/), [Tatsiana Aneichyk](https://www.independentdatalab.com/team), and [Francesca Finotello](https://computationalbiomedicinegroup.github.io/).
-Gregor Sturm continued to support this package while at [icbi-lab](https://icbi.at).
+Gregor Sturm continued to support this package while at [ICBI (Med Uni Innsbruck)](https://icbi.at).
 In 2022, this repository moved to the [omnideconv](https://omnideconv.org) organization, a joint effort of the [List Lab](https://biomedical-big-data.de/) and [Finotello Lab](https://computationalbiomedicinegroup.github.io/) dedicated to improve accessibility of deconvolution methods.
 At this point [Lorenzo Merotto](https://github.com/LorenzoMerotto) became primary maintainer of the immunedeconv package.